GIV-UCalgary/GIV-Website/content/authors/tara/_index.md

   url: "http://ucalgary.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: "John is a PhD student interested  in Digital Earth."
+bio: "Tara has been doing research focusing on encoding volumetric regions in 3D DGGS."

 #interests:
 #- Artificial Intelligence